APPLICATION DUE: May 8, 2024

 Faculty need to complete three steps to apply for a Course Innovation Grant, and all materials will be uploaded through a convenient Google Form:

-- Complete an online application form (PDF version for planning located HERE).
+- Complete an online application form (Google Document version for planning located HERE).
 Remember: UCITE Staff are available to help you draft a UCIG proposal.

 - Upload an existing course syllabus or a course syllabus proposal (for a planned new course)